 Jylling describes that the structure with regions as bigger and more robust units has been successful in Denmark.
-As the development with illness and multimorbidity is growing, bigger constructions than the counties were needed.
-The regions have more muscles and ability to transform healthcare.
+As the development of illness and multimorbidity is growing, bigger constructions than the counties were needed.
+The regions have more muscles and the ability to transform healthcare.

-Of course, it can be discussed if the regional structure is the right structure, or should there be a national structure?
+Of course, it can be discussed if the regional structure is the right structure, or should there be a national structure.
 Or how many regions there should be?
-Jylling thinks, Denmark could do with even less regions.
-As people move between hospitals, general practitioners and municipalities, the focus should be on how to manage healthcare, prevention, and rehabilitation with having the people in the center.
+Jylling thinks Denmark could do with even fewer regions.
+As people move between hospitals, general practitioners, and municipalities, the focus should be on how to manage healthcare, prevention, and rehabilitation with the people in the center.

-In Finland, the wellbeing services counties start their operations in January.
+In Finland, the well-being services counties start their operations in January.
 Jylling is confident that the reform will succeed at the end of the day, but not without struggle.
-He thinks it’s vital to keep moving into the direction that was originally thought to be the regional structure.
+He thinks it’s vital to keep moving in the direction that was originally thought to be the regional structure.
 The decision-making and services need to be close to the locals and coherent.

 To bring services close to people, they need to be brought to their homes digitally, instead of having people driving around.
 The ability to make diagnoses and treat people at home is necessary – this applies both to Finland and Denmark.
 Digital solutions will, according to Jylling, be the way forward anyway, so we should start using them at their full scale.